 The nature of a microsurvey means that it’s often a much better approach than long drawn-out forms or sending questions via other methods, such as email.

-- Allow you to collect more data – due to a high rate of submissions from in-app;
+- Allow you to collect more data – due to a high rate of survey responses from in-app;

-- Allow you to collect very targeted data – e.g. based on actual product usage – users that engaged with specific features
+- Allow you to collect very accurate feedback and context-specific data – e.g. based on actual product usage

 - Allow you to get large volumes of data really quickly and enable a continuous feedback data loop.

 We’ll explore some of them in more detail below.

 1. Microsurveys allow you to collect more data

-In the past, the only way to collect data from your customers was to ask them directly.
-Often, this would be done using email.
+In the past, the only way to collect data and feedback from your customer was to ask directly or send the traditional surveys using email.

-An alternative was to send an email out to a whole group of customers, with a link to a survey.
-The issue here is that not everyone will open the email, and of those who do, not everyone will click the link to the survey.
+The other issue here is that not everyone will open the email, and of those who do, not everyone will click the link to the survey.

 That’s why microsurveys are so effective.
-They appear in-app, which means you’ll get a much higher submission rate.
+They appear in-app, which means you’ll get a much higher submission rate and survey responses.